 The backward power flow in the ferrite-filled waveguide is also related to the surface current density on the top and bottom conducting walls of the waveguide.
-We compute the longitudinal component of surface current density at the top conducting plate ($z=+b/2$) as $J_x=(\hat{z}\times\vec{H})\cdot\hat{x}$ and plot it corresponding to four different gyrotropy values $\kappa_1^\prime=0$, $\kappa_2^\prime=0.41$, $\kappa_3^\prime=0.82$, and $\kappa_4^\prime=1.23$ in Fig.~\ref{fig:long_surf_current}(c).
+We compute the longitudinal component of surface current density at the top conducting plate ($z=+b/2$) as $J_x=(\hat{z}\times\vec{H})\cdot\hat{x}$ and plot it corresponding to four different gyrotropy values $\kappa_1^\prime=0$, $\kappa_2^\prime=0.41$, $\kappa_3^\prime=0.82$, and $\kappa_4^\prime=1.23$ in Fig.~\ref{fig:long_surf_current}(a).
 These computations were conducted considering $\mu^\prime=2$, and $f=7$ GHz.
 We can observe the oppositely directed part of $J_x$ with null points along $y_c$.
-An animation file has been provided as a supporting file showing the cross-section view of $\vec{J}$ at the top plate of waveguide for $\mu^\prime=2$ and $\kappa^\prime=0.6$ for better visualization of the oppositely directed $J_x$ in the region region ($y_c\leq y\leq a/2$).
-Further, the opposite propagation of $J_x$ increases with increase of gyrotropy of the medium.
-This oppositely directed surface current density profile matches the oppositely directed real component of the CTAPV across the cross-over point $y_c$ as shown in Fig. \ref{fig:fer_wg_analysis}(c).
+In the supplementary files we have provided an analytically generated animation file showing the surface current distribution $\vec{J}$ over the top plate $y=+b/2$ of a rectangular waveguide, containing dielectric material in the first case and $\hat{z}$-biased ferrite with $\mu^\prime=2$ and $\kappa^\prime=0.6$ in the second case.
+The opposite direction of $J_x$ in the region $y_c\leq y\leq a/2$ and additional spin of surface current region stands in contrast with its dielectric-filled counterpart.
+Further, we provided the animation of $\vec{J}$ generated using full wave simulation using CST Microwave Studio for both top ($y=+b/2$) and bottom ($y=-b/2$) plates.
+The behavior of $\vec{J}$ observed at the plates matches with our analytically computed results.
+It is also worth noting that the location of the cross-over point remains the same for both the top and bottom plates, even though the direction of surface current propagation changes.
+With an increase in the gyrotropy of the medium, the opposite direction of $J_x$ increases.
+The crossover point of the $J_x$ matches the crossover point $y_c$ of Re$(P_x)$ in Fig. \ref{fig:fer_wg_analysis}(c) for all the $\kappa^\prime$ values.
 Further, we can compute the potential difference between the top and bottom plates of the waveguides as $V=bE_z$.
-This potential difference $V$ with respect to the transverse $\hat{y}$-axis is shown in Fig.~\ref{fig:long_surf_current}(d).
+This potential difference $V$ with respect to the transverse $\hat{y}$-axis is shown in Fig.~\ref{fig:long_surf_current}(b).
 It can be seen that $V$ is independent of the effect of gyrotropy.
 This leads to an interesting scenario where the ratio between $V$ and $J_x$ is nonuniform along the $\hat{y}$-axis rather than being constant.
 Furthermore, this gyrotropy-induced variation of $J_x$ with respect to $V$ is consistent with the nonuniform wave impedance $Z_{wave}$ along the cross section of the waveguide.